panagiotis-bellias-it21871/ansible-reference-letter-code/README.md

 * [fastapi](files/fastapi): has a file that describes how the uvicorn service is built and running in a VM.
 * [nginx](files/nginx): has configuration files for nginx sites like the vuejs app and the jenkins service, both in HTTP and HTTPS.

-For HTTPS you should make a folder named 'certs' under [files folder](files) and there you have to store (and concatenate according ZeroSSL instructions) your SSL Certificates for your ansible-vm under nginx subfolder, and your jenkins-server under jenkins subfolder.
+For HTTPS you should make a folder named 'certs' under [files folder](files) and there you have to store (and concatenate according ZeroSSL instructions) your SSL Certificates for your ansible-vm under websystem subfolder, and your jenkins-server under jenkins subfolder.

 ## It's our pleasure to contact us at our social media or at github [issues](https://github.com/pan-bellias/Ansible-Reference-Letter-Code/issues)